CagriAldemir/react-cache-buster/README.md

       currentVersion={version}
-      isEnabled={isProduction} //If false, the library is disabled. isVerboseMode={false} //If true, the library writes verbose logs to console. metaFileDirectory={"."} //If public assets are hosted somewhere other than root on your server. loadingComponent={<Loading />} //If not pass, nothing appears at the time of new version check.
+      isEnabled={isProduction} //If false, the library is disabled. isVerboseMode={false} //If true, the library writes verbose logs to console. loadingComponent={<Loading />} //If not pass, nothing appears at the time of new version check. metaFileDirectory={'.'} //If public assets are hosted somewhere other than root on your server.
     >

       //Your actual root component...